1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• A history of gastrointestinal infections (post-infectious IBS)
+• History of gastrointestinal infection (post-infectious IBS)

 Treatment